jonathanKingston/talk-javascript-infosec-for-the-greater-good/notes.md

 # Intro

-Hi, in this talk I'm going to be speaking about frontend security to protect against malicious content on the web.
+Hi, in this talk I'm going to be speaking about front end security to protect against malicious content on the web.

 The main focus of this talk is to help us stitch better security into the web.